RustFields/rustfields.github.io/implementation/implementation-details.md

         ...
 ```

 With this given instance, we can make our Field act like a monad wherever the given instance is in scope.
-This is particularly useful for utilizing Fields inside for comprehensions.
+This is particularly useful for utilizing Fields inside for comprehension constructs.